1) My story begins the year after the Flood,

 Against El and all His righteous host.

-Killing a swine is the signal to avenge36
+Killing a swine in a sacred place is the signal to avenge36

 The wicked man of whom the secret orders boast.